allogic/Nippon/README.md

 ```

 ## How do I modify models?
+There is a standalone model utility which can be utilized to quickly inspect or change models.
 This utility is still under construction!
 (IT IS NOT WORKING CURRENTLY)
 ```
 Usage: